 Xiaomi just released a new mini drone: Xiaomi Mitu.
 It’s produced by the same company as the famous Xiaomi Mi Drones well as Xiaomi Mijia 4K Action Camera: FIMI.
-To start with, it’s not a drone for filmmaking, nevertheless it can take videos in 720p resolution.
-It’s very similar to DJI Tello in terms of that but with an exciting fun feature:
+To start with, it’s not a drone for filmmaking, nevertheless it can take videos in 720p resolution, plus it offers some exciting features!

 Xiaomi Mitu Specs